codefresh-io/docs.codefresh.io/_docs/learn-by-example/golang/golang-hello-world.md

 ## The example golang project

 You can see the example project at [https://github.com/codefresh-contrib/golang-sample-app](https://github.com/codefresh-contrib/golang-sample-app).
 The repository contains a simple Golang web application including unit tests.
-There are 3 Dockerfiles available
+There are 3 Dockerfiles available:

-* [Simple Dockerfile](https://github.com/codefresh-contrib/golang-sample-app/blob/master/Dockerfile) (with old Go version that requires `GOPATH` building)
+* [Simple Dockerfile](https://github.com/codefresh-contrib/golang-sample-app/blob/master/Dockerfile) (with old Go version that requires `GOPATH` building),
-* [Dockerfile with Go modules](https://github.com/codefresh-contrib/golang-sample-app/blob/master/Dockerfile.mod) (optimized for Docker caching)
+* [Dockerfile with Go modules](https://github.com/codefresh-contrib/golang-sample-app/blob/master/Dockerfile.mod) (optimized for Docker caching), and
-* [Multi-stage Dockerfile](https://github.com/codefresh-contrib/golang-sample-app/blob/master/Dockerfile.multistage) (with Go modules and unit tests)
+* [Multi-stage Dockerfile](https://github.com/codefresh-contrib/golang-sample-app/blob/master/Dockerfile.multistage) (with Go modules and unit tests).

 Let's see these workflows in order.